 Day 1: Overview

-We kicked off the meeting with a quick overview of the plan for the Design Sprint, followed by a business intro from Patrick.
+We kicked off the meeting with a quick overview of the plan, followed by a business intro from Patrick.
 We discussed the problem we would be solving and how we could measure success based on user interactions.
-Being the first Design Sprint at Skycatch, it was important that we defined what it meant for our Design Sprint to be successful.
+Being the first Design Sprint at Skycatch, it was important that we defined what it meant to be successful.

 Day 2: Generate Ideas

 Day two was dedicated to generating as many ideas as possible.
 We started by writing down everything we could think of pertaining to the problem, began drawing connections between these ideas, and then discussed how they connected to our average user interactions.
 The next activity was Crazy 8’s -- sketching eight of these ideas in five minutes, which breaks down to only 40 seconds per idea.

 After two rounds of Crazy 8’s, we each picked our “best” idea, and drew a storyboard for it.
 To keep the storyboards focused, we structured each with three steps -- first this happens, then this, then this.
 We then ran through everyone’s storyboards.
 To get the ideas flowing, we put on thinking hats with a specific user mindset.
 Two of the mindsets included “optimist” and “technical feasibility”; the optimist pointed out the highlights of each storyboard, while the technical feasibility mindset discussed level of difficulty for implementation.
 Besides getting to wear an awesome hat, the thinking hats allowed each of us to focus on a different mindset than we may normally embody.

 Day 3: More Ideas & Storyboards

 We started Day 3 with a warm-up to help break out of our day-to-day routines and get ready for the day’s activities.
 We broke into pairs and using our non-dominant hands, we had to make a paper airplane with a partner.
 We concluded with a contest to see which plane went the farthest.